marcocspc/URNAI-Tools/README.md

 pip3 install git+https://github.com/marcocspc/URNAI-Tools/
 ```

 Installing using pip will automatically install URNAI dependencies, such as PySC2, Tensorflow, Keras, Gym etc. To see all dependencies you can check [setup.py](https://github.com/marcocspc/URNAI-Tools/blob/master/setup.py).

-By default, URNAI installs tensorflow-gpu.
-If you wish to install tensorflow-cpu instead, check out [this section](#tensorflow-cpu)
+**By default, URNAI installs tensorflow-gpu**.
+If you wish to install tensorflow-cpu instead, check out [this section](#tensorflow-cpu).

 If you opt to install URNAI by only cloning this repo, you will need to manually install all dependencies to use the toolkit.